Robust Robustness: Non-robustness and finite-support worst-case priors

 Mathematically, \cref{res:Bayesian_robustness} is immediate from the definition of a saddle point.
 Conceptually, it reveals the range of ambiguity sets that will deliver a given Bayesian-optimal mechanism as a maxmin solution.
-Even if we discipline ambiguity sets by requiring them to be half-spaces, maxmin-optimality is no more demanding than Bayesian optimality.
-We therefore caution against drawing general conclusions about robust mechanisms from the maxmin solution for a particular ambiguity set.
+Indeed, every mechanism that is Bayesian-optimal with respect to some prior is also maxmin optimal with respect to some ambiguity set that is a half-space.

 We illustrate the construction from \cref{res:Bayesian_robustness} in the monopoly selling problem.
-For any prior $\hat{\pi}$, there exists a posted price $\hat{p}$ that is Bayesian optimal.
+For any integrable prior $\hat{\pi}$, there exists a posted price $\hat{p}$ that is Bayesian optimal.
 Let $\hat{f}$ denote the social choice function induced by this posted price $\hat{p}$.
 We have